 After graduating from Yonsei University with a degree in biochemistry, Dr. Sung received his PhD degree in molecular biology from the University of Minnesota in the United States and worked as a researcher at the Department of Pathology at Harvard Medical School.
 In July 1989, he began his professorship at the Department of Life Science in Pohang University of Science and Technology and continued in this position.
 In June 1999, he founded Genexine and subsequently grew the company to a worth of over 1 trillion won.
 To develop novel drugs with “Open Innovation” and “Together Culture” as the foundations for success, we motivated professionals to develop novel drugs using Genexine’s outstanding proprietary technologies, joint development efforts with a fusion of technologies from major domestic and foreign pharmaceutical companies, and establishment of joint ventures in different parts of the world.

-Since 2013, Dr. Jung Won Woo is working as the CDO/COO at Genexine.
-She has been in charge of all clinical development and global license deals.
+President Dr. Jung Won Woo leads the Protein Manufacturing Technology Research Institute, Business and Clinical Development.
+She is working in charge of all clinical development and global license deals.
 Dr. Woo received her BS and MS degrees in pharmacy from Seoul National University and her PhD degree in microbiology from Cornell University.
 After completing her post-doc fellowship at Harvard Medical School, she started working as a senior researcher at Samsung Bio Research Institute and researcher at Convergent Research Consortium for Immunologic Disease (CRCID) in Seoul St. Mary’s Hospital.
 She works closely with various internal and external affiliates to support Genexine’s vision of becoming an innovative biotechnology company through the development of first-in-the-world novel drugs.
 Based on her extensive experience, she is also involved in developing the strategic direction of the company from a long-term perspective of global partnerships, commercialization, and clinical applications.